Updated: Oct 6, 2022

 So how do we achieve this?
 Spreading the load is not difficult except where the soil is very soft, and that is not usually the case in our area.
 Ensuring that there is no movement is more difficult as our clay in the South East of the UK is prone to shrinkage and heave caused by changes in the moisture content in the clay.
 For this reason, the minimum founding depth is usually a metre and much deeper if trees are nearby.
 Holding a building down sometimes has to be considered but by the time you have dealt with the other criteria, this holding down or overturning aspect can be shown to be resolved.

 The way we spread the load of the building can be dealt with in a number of ways.
 The usual way is to dig a trench, fill it full of concrete and then build the load-bearing walls off of this.
 This is called a trench fill foundation (or footing as builders like to call it) where the concrete almost comes to the surface, or a strip foundation if the trench is only partly filled with concrete and then masonry is built up to the ground level.
 Sometimes we dig a series of holes which are filled with concrete and then beams span between.
 These ‘pad foundations’ as we call them require less excavation and soil to be taken from the site, and less concrete, but require additional structural elements above.

-Now this neatly brings us onto the first new innovation in the UK for many years.
+Now, this neatly brings us to the first new innovation in the UK for many years.
 We now have a worm-screw type of foundation which could be described as a large steel screw and this is screwed into the ground where it becomes the support.
-It reduces the amount of spoil that has to be removed from site and can be installed in any weather.
+It reduces the amount of spoil that has to be removed from the site and can be installed in any weather.